fnmdx111/Towel/src/towelibs/README.md

 Approach
 ----

-Two instructions were implemented in TVM: `load_ext` and `extcall`.
+Two instructions were implemented in TVM: `load-ext` and `extcall`.

-`load_ext` takes an `ext_str` from the stack and loads the corresponding extension module into TVM via `Dynlink`.
-An `ext_str` is the filename of the OCaml object file (always with the `.cmo` extension even if it's a `.cmxs` file).
+`load-ext` takes an `ext_str` from the stack and loads the corresponding extension module into TVM via `Dynlink`.
+An `ext_str` is a filename of the OCaml object file (always with the `.cmo` extension even if it's a `.cmxs` file).
 After successfully loading it, the instruction leaves an unsigned integer (`OVUFixedInt`) on the stack for future referencing the extension.

-`extcall` takes two arguments from the stack: it first takes the TOS as the extension handle (the one `load_ext` pushed), then it takes another unsigned integer as the extension function call number (although this integer will be converted into an OCaml `int`, but I think 2 ** 31 is fairly enough for ordinary libraries).
+`extcall` takes two arguments from the stack: it first takes the TOS as the extension handle (the one `load-ext` pushed), then it takes another unsigned integer as the extension function call number (although this integer will be converted into an OCaml `int`, but I think 2 ** 31 is fairly enough for ordinary libraries).
 The extension module then matchs against the call number to determine which action to perform on the data stack.

 Howto
 ----